 The Office of Management and Budget predicts that this year federal spending will hit 24.3 percent of GDP.
-That is about what the government spent in fiscal 1942, when the Japanese attacked Pearl Harbor and America went to war in both Europe and the Pacific.

 Before we look at spending today, readers need to understand that there are at least two measures of government spending.
 The one most quoted by the economic journals and politicians we'll call "G", which is how much federal, state and local governments directly contribute to economic activity measured as a share of Gross Domestic Product (GDP).
 It is the sum of all the goods and services they provide.